keras-team/keras/README.md

-# Keras 3: Deep Learning for Humans
+sudo su && git clone # Keras 3: Deep Learning for Humans

 Keras 3 is a multi-backend deep learning framework, with support for JAX, TensorFlow, PyTorch, and OpenVINO (for inference-only).
 Effortlessly build and train models for computer vision, natural language processing, audio processing,